mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/04_blog/v111-wikilinks.md

 I will also create an entire section of the documentation related to Obsidian support (right now there is only a section on [how to set it up](../02_setup/02_general/03_setting-up-obsidian.md)), so stay turned.

 Some of you are still waiting for documentation about auto publication using GitHub Actions and some template repository, but it's under development and not yet (fully) ready.
-If you know how GitHub Actions works, you can take a look at this repository file [depluy pages workflow](https://github.com/mkusz/mkdocs-publisher/blob/main/.github/workflows/deploy-pages.yml).
+If you know how GitHub Actions works, you can take a look at this repository file [deploy pages workflow](https://github.com/mkusz/mkdocs-publisher/blob/main/.github/workflows/deploy-pages.yml).
 It's used for building this documentation that is pushed into [docs branch](https://github.com/mkusz/mkdocs-publisher/tree/docs) after build.
 In the future, I'm planning to create a GitHub Action that will do all of it as a single step.

-Also, there was a lot of happening in the project backstage like new linter, added unit tests (partly code coverage) and some other small tweaks etc. A lot more things will come in upcoming releases.
+Also, there was a lot of happening in the project backstage, like new linter, added unit tests (partly code coverage) and some other small tweaks etc. A lot more things will come in upcoming releases.

 <!-- more -->